– Mrs. Vania Cristina Canuto Santos, Director

 History and Purpose

-The operational structure of CONITEC consists of two boards: Plenary and Executive Secretariat.
+The operational structure of Conitec consists of two boards: Plenary and Executive Secretariat.
 The Plenary is responsible for issuing recommendations.
 It consists of thirteen members, one representative from each secretariat of the Ministry of Health – the Plenary’s president is designated by the Secretariat of Science, Technology and Strategic Inputs (SCTIE) – and one representative from each of the following institutions: Brazilian Health Surveillance Agency (ANVISA), National Regulatory Agency for Private Health Insurance and Plans (ANS), National Health Council (CNS), National Council of State Health Secretaries (CONASS), National Council of Municipal Health Secretaries (CONASEMS) and Federal Council of Medicine (CFM).
-It is up to the Executive Secretariat, operated by the Department of Management and Incorporation of Health Technology (DGITS) managing and coordinating the activities of CONITEC as well as the issuance of the final report on the technology, which takes into account the scientific evidence, economic evaluation and budget impact of the introduction of technology in the SUS.
+It is up to the Executive Secretariat, operated by the Department of Management and Incorporation of Technologies and Innovation in Health (DGITIS) managing and coordinating the activities of Conitec as well as the issuance of the final report on the technology, which takes into account the scientific evidence, economic evaluation and budget impact of the introduction of technology in the SUS.

 The Committee is responsible for advising the Ministry of Health in the: